Seattle University quad and fountain looking north

 Seattle University’s Online Master’s in Criminal Justice program prepares open-minded professionals to become leaders for change, rebuilding a just, humane and anti-racist criminal justice system.

 In this academically rigorous program, you'll analyze crime and its impact through a diverse, socially conscious lens while examining criminology policies and operations.
+Serve your community, advance your career and study criminology from the best—all online and on your schedule.

 Our Online Criminal Justice Degree at a Glance